ksindi/managers-playbook/README.md

 ## Effective teams

-It's your job as a manager to make sure your team is as effective as possible.
-To that end, every high performaing team should possess six key attributes:
+It's your job as a manager to make sure your team is running as effectively as possible.
+To that end, every high performing team should possess six key attributes:

 1. **Autonomy**: Teams should operate in a manner where their work streams are independent of other teams.
 This allows them to make decisions without requiring approvals from outside their team.
 2. **Mastery of Domain**: Teams should be experts in their specific domain.
 This encompasses a deep knowledge of the product, the code base, and the business landscape.